Charl-AI/lightning-template/tests/README.md

     # this test isn't very useful...
     assert True

-# This test could be used for ensuring a model trains ok
+# This test could be used for ensuring a model trains ok, it will be skipped when running remotely
+@local_test
 def test_lit_classifier():
     seed_everything(1234)